MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/call-logging.md

 ## Fields that don't have values in the Phone Calls form

-You may notice that certain fields in the Phone Calls table aways appear empty (don't have displayed vallues).
+You may notice that certain fields in the Phone Calls form aways appear empty (don't have displayed vallues).
 This includes the following fields:

 - Call From
 - Call To